 the Appraised Value (as defined below) of the Offeror’s Membership Interest.

 the price proposed by the Assignee; and in the manner of payment and upon such other terms and conditions as contained in the proposed Offer.
 Within twenty (20) days after Company receives the notice from Offeror, Company will call a special meeting of the Members, to be held not more than thirty (30) days after the call, to decide whether Company should purchase all (but not less than all) of the offered Membership Interests.
-The Offer must be approved by a Majority Vote of the Members other than Offeror.
+The Offer must be approved by a Majority Vote of the Class A Members other than Offeror.
 A written notice of acceptance by Company shall be delivered to Offeror within sixty (60) days after receiving the Offer or the Offer shall be deemed to be rejected.
 If Company accepts the Offer, within twenty (20) days after the date Company provides notice of acceptance to the Offeror, the closing shall be held.
 Thereafter, Company shall adjust the Profit and Loss percentages of remaining Members of Company to reflect that the Offeror's Membership Interest no longer exists.
 If the Offer is rejected, the Offeror shall be entitled to sell to the proposed assignee all (but not less than all) of the Offeror’s Membership Interests in accordance with the terms of the Offer for a period of ninety (90) days after Company rejects the Offer; provided, however, that if such a sale is made, the Offeror agrees to immediately notify Company of such sale.

 Section 9.4 Treatment of Assignee.
 The assignee of Membership Interests ("Assignee") from an existing Member of Company has no right to participate in the management of the business and the affairs of Company or to become a Member, except as otherwise provided in this Agreement.
 The Assignee is only entitled to receive distributions and return of capital and to be allocated the net profits and losses attributable to the Membership Interest acquired by the Assignee.

 Section 9.5.
 Admission of Substitute Member.
 An Assignee may be admitted as a substitute member ("Substitute Member") of Company and entitled to all voting rights, and all other rights of the Member.
-An Assignee shall become a Substitute Member only upon the unanimous Vote of all Members of Company other than the Member whose Membership Interests are held by the Assignee.
+An Assignee shall become a Substitute Member only upon the unanimous Vote of all Class A Members of Company other than the Member whose Membership Interests are held by the Assignee.
 The Members of Company may vote for or against the admission of an Assignee as a Substitute Member in their sole and absolute discretion.
 As a condition of becoming a Substitute Member, Assignee must execute this Agreement and/or any amendments hereto, as a further condition of becoming a Substitute Member.
 Thereafter, the Assignee shall have the rights and powers and shall be subject to the restrictions and liabilities of a Member.

 Section 9.6.
 Equity Dilution of Membership Interest.
 Members, by a Majority Vote of current Class A Members, may cause Company to issue Units in addition to those issued as of the Effective Date (including, without limitation, Units which are subject to vesting or other substantial risks of forfeiture).
 Admission of any Additional Member following the date of this Agreement shall require the consent of at least a Majority Vote of current Class A Members and such issuance of additional Units may require dilution in Membership Interests.
 Such equity dilution shall affect all Class A Members on a pro-rata basis as each Member’s Membership Interest Percentage will be adjusted in accordance with their Membership Interest Percentage.